Find It Locally

 American Farmland Trust’s New England Farmer Microgrants Program

 This new program, launched in 2020, assists farmers in New England with financial barriers to land access, expanding onto new land, and farm succession planning.
 Grant awards ranging from $500-$5,000 may be provided for professional services to support farmland access, farmland expansion, or farm transfer; for capital costs associated with direct expansion of farm production; or for equipment purchase that would allow the farmer to open up new land for production.
 Grants are intended to leverage other resources (either in-kind from the farmer, or other private and public funds) and make a real difference for farmers to access land, improve land security, or expand production.
 A project may involve an individual farmer, a farm family, a group of farmers with a cooperative business, or a non-profit entity.
 Applications that prioritize community-driven food security efforts are strongly encouraged.
-Applications will be reviewed on a rolling basis beginning March 1, 2020.
+Look for the next application deadline in late winter.

 Food Animal Concerns Trust (FACT) Fund-A-Farmer Grants